Luadoo/Luadoo/README.md

 2. Image-related tasks: Image classification, Large Language Model with quantization model.
 3. Presented at the 2024.8.25 seminar.

 Also, I am fond of mountaineering 🗻 and photography 📸.
-I have visited several mountains in my hometown, including Huang Shan - 黄山, Zi Peng Shan - 紫蓬山, and Xiao Bie Shan - 小别山, all located in Anhui Province.
+I have visited several mountains in my hometown, including Huang Shan(黄山), Zi Peng Shan(紫蓬山), and Xiao Bie Shan(小别山), all located in Anhui Province.
 Besides, I have been to '한라산 - 汉拿山' three times on Jeju Island in South Korea.
 I also like Chinese animation binge-watching.

 ![wo(1)](https://github.com/Luadoo/Luadoo/assets/58927660/6dca96d0-d4c3-438b-8cce-0f79247e2c27)